website-scraper/node-website-scraper/README.md

 Try it in [demo app](https://scraper.nepochataya.pp.ua/) ([source](https://github.com/website-scraper/web-scraper))

 **Note:** by default dynamic websites (where content is loaded by js) may be saved not correctly because `website-scraper` doesn't execute js, it only parses http responses for html and css files.
-If you need to download dynamic website take a look on [website-scraper-phantom](https://github.com/website-scraper/node-website-scraper-phantom).
+If you need to download dynamic website take a look on [website-scraper-puppeteer](https://github.com/website-scraper/website-scraper-puppeteer) or [website-scraper-phantom](https://github.com/website-scraper/node-website-scraper-phantom).

 ## Requirements
 * nodejs version >= 8